wp-plugins/simple-membership/readme.txt

 You can configure it to have free and/or paid memberships on your site.
 Paid membership payment is handled securely via PayPal.

 Both one time and recurring/subscription payments are supported.

+= Membership Payments Log =
+All the payments from your members are recorded in the plugin.
+You can view them anytime by visiting the payments menu from the admin dashboard.

 = Member Login Widget on The Sidebar =
 You can easily add a member login widget on the sidebar of your site.
 Simply use the login form shortcode in the sidebar widget.